 - From troubleshooting, repair services and when possible, loaner devices, you or your business will never be without fully operational equipment.

-Visit our eStore to view our complete line of communication devices for businesses, organizations, facilities and households.
+Visit the CHS eStore to view our complete line of communication devices.

-Communication devices to help your customers access your products and services.
+We offer communication devices to help your customers access information about your products and services.
 Devices include: TTYs (text telephones), emergency notification systems, counter loop systems, FM systems and infrared systems.

-Communication devices to ensure your patients or residents can communicate with caregivers and medical staff to get the best possible care.
+We provide communication devices that help patients or residents communicate with caregivers and medical staff, helping to ensure they receive quality care.
 Devices include: amplified telephones, alerting systems and portable “type and read” devices.

-Communication devices to improve your quality of life by enhancing communication and increasing safety in your home.
+We have communication devices that will improve your quality of life by enhancing communication and increasing safety in your home.
 Devices include: visual smoke alarms, baby monitors, alarm clocks, amplified phones and TTYs (text telephones).